 PHYMOT’s broad scientific objective is to understand the physics of cell motility, from single cells to collective behavior.
 Research on cell motility is flourishing, driven by new experimental, theoretical, and numerical tools from mathematics, engineering, and physics.
 Within PHYMOT, young researchers will be trained at the interface between physics, biology, and engineering to face core challenges of a modern society such as food production, disease treatment strategies, sustainable and ecological development.

-PHYMOT offers 15 ESR (Early Stage Researcher) positions for the duration of 36 months.
+PHYMOT still has 2 open ESR (Early Stage Researcher) positions for the duration of 36 months.

 Privacy & Cookies Policy